 This allows each account to have aliases for different uses and creates a kind of sub-account structure.
 An account owner can give out different aliases for different uses to keep track of transfers and assign them meaning.

 Each account still has one total account balance.
 Hence, transfers to and from aliases of an account add to and subtract from that total account balance, respectively.
 Transfers between different aliases of the same account do not change the balance of the account, apart from cost.
 Finalization, block, and baking rewards are always received on the account’s canonical address.

 To show aliases, enter:

 The requested alias for address 3ofwYFAkgV59BsHqzmiWyRmmKRB5ZzrPfbmx5nup24cE53jNX5 is 3ofwYFAkgV59BsHqzmiWyRmmKRB5ZzrPfbmx5nuou5Z2vaESRt.

 The Desktop Wallet is a digital wallet that enables you to create and manage your Concordium identities, credentials, and accounts from your desktop and to create transactions such as sending CCD, adding a baker, and exporting and importing account information.

 The Mobile Wallet¶

 The Concordium distribution ships with a command-line tool named concordium-client.
 It is designed as a low-level interface to the Concordium blockchain.
 It cannot be used to create identities, but it can import accounts exported from the mobile wallets.
-Once an account has been imported, the tool can be used to do GTU transfers from the account, as well as send all other transaction types supported by the Concordium blockchain.
+Once an account has been imported, the tool can be used to do CCD transfers from the account, as well as send all other transaction types supported by the Concordium blockchain.